ktaragorn/mobile_detect/README.md

 mobile-detect
 =============

-Ruby port of php library of the same name
+This is a ruby version of a [php library of the same name](https://github.com/serbanghita/Mobile-Detect).
+It uses the exported data provided by that library and hopes to implement a significant subset of the features.